Students should always refer to the specific degree requirements from the year they entered.

 |2 required of a 3-credit course|

-** Or a microeconomics course taken prior to program entry, or a corresponding course taken in a UM graduate program.
+** Or a microeconomics course taken (and passed with a "B" or better) prior to program entry, or a corresponding course taken in a U-M graduate program.

-Course waivers should be requested upon your arrival in the fall and approved before the end of the official drop/add date for the current semester.
+Course waivers should be requested upon your arrival in the fall and approved before the end of the official drop/add period for the current semester.
 Course waivers do not reduce the 48 credit hour requirement.
-If you have taken an introductory statistics course (an introduction through OLS regression) or a microeconomics course during your undergraduate studies, or if are a current UM student doing a dual degree and you have taken these courses in a UM graduate program, and you have received a grade of at least a B in the course, you may be able to waive one or both of URP 504 or URP 509.
+If you have taken a microeconomics course during your undergraduate studies, or if you are a current U-M student doing a dual degree and you have taken this course in a U-M graduate program, and you have received a grade of at least a B in the course, you may be able to waive URP 509.

 Grades of No Report/Incompletes